sandra-liedtke/ti_scraper/README.md

 ### Description

-This repository contains a collection of scripts which have been and still are being developed for the usage in the context of cyber threat intelligence.
+This repository contains a collection of scripts which have been developed for the usage in the context of cyber threat intelligence.
 However, the scripts may be used for other topics as well if the URLs and/or the keywords in the configuration files are changed.
 The following scripts are available:
  - **retrieve_article_links.py:** uses the configurations from articles_config.json to extract the newest articles from a collection of webpages, write them into a file and/or send them via mail.
 It will take all headlines (if available) and URLs of the articles, which do not contain any of the stopwords defined.
 The script is intended to be used for the collection of the latest entries from journals and therefore works as a customizable newsletter
  - **keyword_search.py:** uses the configurations from keywords_config.json to extract those articles from a collection of websites, which contain one or more of the keywords defined.
 The result (headlines if available and URLs of the articles) can be written into a text file and/or be sent via mail.
 The script can be used to collect the latest posts from news media, which may be additionally relevant for the threat intelligence
  - **count_hits.py:** uses the configurations from counts_config.json to count from a list of URLs how often a certain name or word is found in the results.
 It only counts on how many different pages the word is found, not how often it is found on the same webpage.
 The script is especially useful to check if there are public announcements about a security incident for one (or more) specific company.
 The code is optimized for creating a csv file containing a table with three columns.
 The first column contains the names from the `hit` setting in alphabethical order, the second one contains the count of the hits and the third contains the context, meaning the URL and the last 35 characters before the name as well as the next 35 characters after it
- - more to come soon...
+ - **get_contents.py:** uses the configurations from contents_config.json to write the contents of a webpage into a text file.
+The entire text content of the `body` or `main` tags are written to the file without the HTML tags, JavaScript functions and images.
+Header and footer are not extracted.
+The script can be used to extract the contents of a webpage, especially of blog websites.
+This way can be determined if a webpage`s content has changed since the last call without opening it in the browser

+Examples for the result files of the scripts run with the default configuration can be found in the repository sub-directory /assets/examples.

 IMPORTANT: Each of the scripts uses a configuration file which allows a fast and easy customization.
 Before the scripts are executed for the first time, the configuration settings should be checked and adjusted if necessary.
+Further options to adjust and extend the scripts are described in the file *Extensibility (en).md*.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]